 You don’t need a glass in your hand to feel relaxed, confident, attractive, outgoing, and happy.
 The best version of yourself isn’t waiting at the bottom of a glass.
 She’s been there all along; you just need a different way to find her.

 If you want to learn how to drink less and feel better, find out how we can work together.

 Here are some more details about who I am for those of you who are curious.
-I received my life coach certification from The Life Coach School (the best boutique coaching school in the country, and graduated with honors from Wellesley College.
+I received my Master Coach certification from The Life Coach School, the best boutique coaching school in the country, and graduated with honors from Wellesley College.
 Before switching specializations, I spent over a decade coaching more than 1,500 human rights activists on how to confidently tell their stories.

 My coaching practice is shaped by the stories—past and present—that inform women’s lives.
-For too long, I was an outspoken advocate of women’s voices, ideas, and contributions, only to turn around and judge my own self-worth based on what I saw in the mirror and what I could put on a resume.
+For too long, I was an outspoken advocate of women’s voices, ideas, and contributions, only to turn around and judge my own self-worth based on what I saw in the mirror and the achievements that graced my resume.
 Teaching women how to let go of the narrative of “not being good enough” so that they can create a future they never dreamed possible is the best job in the world.